dcos/examples/1.8/neo4j/README.md

 [Neo4j](https://www.neo4j.com/) is a highly scalable, native graph database purpose-built to leverage not only data but also its relationships.
 Neo4j's native graph storage and processing engine deliver constant, real-time performance, helping enterprises build intelligent applications to meet today’s evolving data challenges.

 - Estimated time for completion: 5 minutes
-- Target audience: Anyone who wants to deploy a distributed graph-model database on DC/OS.
+- Target audience: Anyone who wants to deploy a clustered graph-model database on DC/OS.
 Beginner level.
 - Scope: Covers the basics in order to get you started with Neo4j on DC/OS.

 ## Prerequisites

-- A running DC/OS 1.8 cluster with at least 3 nodes having 6 CPU, 24GB of memory and 24GB of persistent disk storage in total.
+- A running DC/OS 1.8 cluster with at least 3 nodes having 3 CPU, 6GB of memory and 12GB of persistent disk storage in total.
+(Suggested: 3 nodes having 6 CPU, 24GB of memory and 24GB)
 - [DC/OS CLI](https://dcos.io/docs/1.8/usage/cli/install/) installed.

 ## Install Neo4j